 Whether acting out of need or pleasure, the consumer has more and more choices for the customer journey: full digital, full store, ROPO, showrooming etc...
 However, the physical point of sale is far from being at the end of its life.
 Nevertheless, it must reinvent itself to meet the constraints imposed by new purchasing behaviors and enrich the customer experience in stores.

 Whether they are real or perceived, the points of friction and ruptures in the instore route are obstacles to the act of buying at the point of sale and contribute to the desertion of the offline buying channel.
-They can also be at the origin of the brand's abandonment even in its online channel (in particular for "showrooming" type purchasing routes).
+They can also be at the origin of the brand's abandonment even in its online channel.
 Retailers have understood this and all are redoubling their vigilance to ensure the sustainability of their business.
 Managers are looking to enrich this journey and restore emotional value to the store experience.
 The key: a better brand perception score and a better profitability of the store.

 Digital signage solutions to reduce the main points of friction: the sales/customer relationship and the waiting time